+Disciplinary Actions - Noncan npus

-Enter the number of Arrests for each of the following crimes that occurred On Campus.
+property for each of the following categories.
+Do not include disciplinary actions that were strict Enter the number of persons referred for disciplinary action for crimes that occurred in or on Noncampus buildings o

-Crime Number of Arrests
+Crime Numb per of persons referred Disciplinary Action for

-2020 2021 2022
+2021 2022 2023

 a.
-Weapons: carrying, possessing, etc. 0 0 0
+Weapons: carrying, possessing, etc. 0 0

 b.
-Drug abuse violations 0 0 0
+Drug abuse violations 0 0

 c.
-Liquor law violations 0 0 0
+Liquor law violations 0 0

-Please Note: Do NOT include drunkenness or driving under the influence in liquor law violati ons.
+Please Note: Do NOT include drunkenness or dri ving under the influence in lic quor law violations.

-Caveat: If you have changed prior years' data, you must add a caveat e (REASON)." explaining the change.
-Use the fo llowing format: "For (YEA R), Line (X) was changed fr om (A) to (B) because
+Caveat: If you have changed prior years' data, you must add (YEAR), Line (X) was changed from (A) to (B) becau I a caveat explaining the charuse (REASON)." nge.
+Use the following format: "For